CrayLabs/SmartSim/doc/sr_python_walkthrough.rst

 Tensors
 =======

-The Python client has the ability to send and receive tensors from the Redis database.
-The tensors are stored in the Redis database as RedisAI data structures.
-Additionally, Python client API functions involving tensor data are compatible with Numpy arrays and do not require any other data types.
+The Python client can exchange tensors from the Redis database stored as RedisAI data structures.
+Additionally, Python client API functions involving tensor data are compatible with Numpy arrays and do not require other data types.

 .. literalinclude:: ../smartredis/examples/serial/python/example_put_get_tensor.py
   :language: python